isanoui/Treeline-test/README.md

-Due to time restraint, I used 'any' type for all objects and functions for simplicity.
+I used 'any' type when passing objects and functions for simplicity due to time restraint